ArjanCodes/examples/code_roast_chess/OUTLINE.md

 - There are lots of Law of Demeter violations in this class.
 What is the Law of Demeter?
 It states that each unit of code should have only limited knowledge about other units.
 Here, your code needs to know details of the board data structure which makes it hard to read.
 On top of that, there are a bunch of isinstance calls that also require you to know the inheritance hierarchy.
 - In particular, `move_piece` is way too large and filled with these violations.
 As a result this method is very hard to understand and if there's a bug, you're going to have to spend a lot of time figuring out what is going on.
+- Use snake case to comply with Python's PEP8 style guide
 - The `check_for_mate` method is hard to read due to deep indentation.
 You can use guard clauses here to improve things.

-Minor things:

-- Use snake case to comply with Python's PEP8 style guide
+Let's get started with that.
+Before I show you how to do that, give this video a like if you're enjoying it so far.
+It helps other people find this video as well.

 ## Refactor 1: Guard clauses